nephilim93/cfr_search/README.md

 To fetch the information from Wikipedia, I created a service in the cfr_search.services.yml which injects a static object of the \Client\CfrSearchClient class to our controller, allowing us to perform multiple queries to retrieve relevant articles, links and extracts.

-The \Form\CfrSearchForm class just extends from FormBase, programaticaly creates the form and implements a handler that executes a redirect to the route using the value from the textfield as a parameter.
+The \Form\CfrSearchForm class just extends from FormBase, programatically creates the form and implements a handler that executes a redirect to the route using the value from the textfield as a parameter.